 Classic movies made these hills glam, they are still some of the best.

-Aspen has a reputation for being the winter playground of models and moguls, celebrities and socialites.
+In the United States and out, Aspen has a reputation for being the winter playground of models and moguls, celebrities and socialites.
 With four mountains to choose from -- Aspen Mountain, Aspen Highlands, Buttermilk and Snowmass -- there's plenty of terrain for snow bunnies to give chase.

 Nearest airport: Aspen, Colorado, United States.